 We are an integrated provider of high volume electronic transaction processing and value-added end-to-end information services and systems to merchants, multinational corporations, financial institutions, and government agencies.
 We also provide consumer-to-consumer electronic money transfer services through our subsidiary, DolEx Dollar Express, Inc. Including our time as part of National Data Corporation, now known as NDCHealth Corporation, or NDCHealth, we have provided transaction processing services since 1968.
 During that period, we have expanded our business to include debit card, business-to-business purchasing card, check guarantee, check verification and recovery, and terminal management services, which we collectively include as a component of our merchant services offering.
-In addition, we provide funds transfer services to domestic and international financial institutions, corporations, and government agencies in the United States, Canada, and Europe, as well as consumer-to-consumer electronic money transfer services to Latino/Hispanic communities living in the United States and their Latin American beneficiaries abroad, which we collectively include as a component of our money transfer offering.
+In addition, we provide funds transfer services to domestic and international financial institutions, corporations, and government agencies in the United States, Canada, and Europe, as well as consumer-to-consumer electronic money transfer services offering.
 We were incorporated in Georgia as Global Payments Inc. in September 2000.